Our events: heart-opening chanting in community

-We meet once a month on a Saturday morning in lowertown St. Paul to chant the Hanuman Chalisa, a 40-verse prayer in praise of Hanuman.
+We meet every 3rd Saturday of the month at our home to chant the Hanuman Chalisa, a 40-verse prayer in praise of Hanuman.
 It invokes Hanuman as the very breath of Ram.
 Many believe that chanting this prayer gives us the strength to get through difficult times with compassion and grace.

 More information (lyrics, location details, parking, etc.)